netdata/netdata/collectors/charts.d.plugin/libreswan/README.md

 ## Configuration

-Edit the `charts.d/libreswan.conf` configuration file using `edit-config` from the your agent's [config directory](/docs/step-by-step/step-04.md#find-your-netdataconf-file), which is typically at `/etc/netdata`.
+Edit the `charts.d/libreswan.conf` configuration file using `edit-config` from the Netdata [config directory](/docs/configure/nodes.md), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata   # Replace this path with your Netdata config directory, if different